SetProtocol/STIPS/STIPS/STIP-001.md

 *   Arbitrage opportunities arise due to difference in notional value of the SetToken and price of the SetToken on DEXes
-*   Value of a SetToken (in USDC) = (collateral position unit * collateral price in USDC - debt position unit * debt price in USDC) / totalSupply
+    *   Value of a SetToken (in USDC) = `(collateral amount * collateral price in USDC on DEX - debt amount * debt price in USDC on DEX) / totalSupply`, (amount = principal + interest)
+    *   Interest accrual mechanism affects the rate at which collateral and debt amounts update in the above equation, while other factors are decided entirely by the market
+*   Aave updates the collateral and debt amounts at a higher rate (every block), compared to Compound, which updates amounts only when the corresponding market is invoked
-*   On Aave the collateral and debt accrue on-chain on every block, unlike compound, but the off-chain bots can calculate the exact balance (principal + interest) value for every block, for both Compound and Aave
+*   But off-chain bots can calculate the exact collateral and debt amounts for every block, for both Compound and Aave.
-    *   The off-chain bots can invoke the compound market to accrue interest (and they can do it every block, if it’s in their favor)
+    *   And off-chain bots can invoke the corresponding compound market to accrue interest and update the collateral and debt amounts.
+They can do it every block, if it’s in their favor.
+    *   Thus the difference in update rate is of no significance to off-chain arbitrage bots.
-    *   Hence the differences between interest accrual mechanism doesn’t affect the number of arbitrage opportunities available
+*   Hence differences between interest accrual mechanisms doesn’t affect the number of arbitrage opportunities available.

-#### Does Aave using Chainlink price feeds affect the number of arbitrage opportunities available?

-*   Aave relies on Chainlink price feeds, which has higher granularity compared to Compound price feeds (which many times we have to update ourselves)
-*   Keeping other things equal this allows greater number of arbitrage opportunities
-*   And it reduces any premium/discount upon the SetToken, and keeps the price of the SetToken on DEXes in close sync with it’s notional value

 #### Does Aave using Chainlink oracles increase the volatility decay of products based on ALM?

 *   Volatility decay in leveraged ETFs is proportional to the choppiness of the price of underlying assets